Nilgiri-class frigate (2019): Anti-surface warfare

-As part of its anti-surface warfare (ASuW) capabilities, the class features eight BrahMos anti-ship cruise missiles, capable of speeds of up to Mach 3.
+As part of its anti-surface warfare (ASuW) capabilities, the class features eight VLS-launched BrahMos anti-ship cruise missiles, capable of speeds of up to Mach 3.
 The BrahMos is widely regarded as one of the most formidable anti-ship missiles currently in service, given the missile's extreme versatility and manoeuvrability.

+The vessels are equipped with one upgraded OTO Melara 76 mm naval gun for anti-missile/anti-aircraft roles.
+The upgraded guns manufactured by Bharat Heavy Electricals Limited (BHEL) features the Strales system with DART ammunition firing capability.
+However, INS Udaygiri features the original, older Compact variant of the gun as noted during its commissioning.

-The vessels are equipped with one OTO Melara 76 mm naval gun.
-Originally, the Indian Navy had planned to install the Mk 45 127 mm naval gun, manufactured by BAE; however, this plan was later scrapped in 2021 on account of financial constraints.
+Originally, there were plans to install the Mk 45 127 mm naval gun, manufactured by BAE; however, this plan was later scrapped in 2021 on account of financial constraints.

 Anti-air warfare

-As part of its anti-air warfare (AAW) capabilities, the class features thirty-two Barak 8ER surface-to-air missiles, with sixteen missiles present in four "2 x 4" VLS configurations – with two placed at the bow and two placed aft.
+As part of its anti-air warfare (AAW) capabilities, the class features thirty-two Barak 8 surface-to-air missiles, with eight missiles present in four 2×4 VLS configurations – with two placed at the bow and two placed aft.

-The Barak 8ER, also classified as the LR-SAM, is an "extended-range" variant of the original Barak 8 – designed to neutralize various aerial threats, including fighter aircraft, helicopters, anti-ship missiles, cruise missiles, ballistic missiles and unmanned aerial vehicles (UAV); the new variant is expected to feature a range of about 100 km.
+The LR-SAM is an extended-range variant of the original Barak 8 and is designed to neutralize various aerial threats, including fighter aircraft, helicopters, anti-ship missiles, cruise missiles, ballistic missiles and unmanned aerial vehicles (UAV).
+This variant has a range of about 100 km.

+The ships are also equipped with two AK-630 each for close-in weapon system (CIWS) roles as well as multiple OFT-manufactured 12.7 mm M2 Stabilized Remote Controlled Gun.